matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contract-deployment.md

 This means that while for smart contracts the nonce on zkSync behaves the same way as on Ethereum, for EOAs calculating the address of the deployed contract is not as straightforward.
 On Ethereum, it can be safely calculated as `hash(RLP[address, nonce])`, while on zkSync it is recommended to wait until the contract is deployed and catch the `ContractDeployed` event emitted by [ContractDeployer](./system-contracts.md#contractdeployer) with the address of the newly deployed contract.
 All of this is done in the background by the SDK.

-To gain a deterministic address, you should use `create2`.
+To gain a deterministic address, you should use the `create2` method from [ContractDeployer](./system-contracts.md#contractdeployer).
 It is available for EOAs as well, but it is not available in the SDK yet.

-### L1->L2 communication on deployments
+## Deploying contracts from L1

+Deploying contracts on zkSync 2.0 is also possible via L1-L2 communication.

 The [interface](https://github.com/matter-labs/v2-testnet-contracts/blob/main/l1/contracts/zksync/interfaces/IMailbox.sol#L78) for submitting L1->L2 transactions accepts the list of all the factory dependencies required for this particular transaction.
-The logic for working with them is the same as for the L2 transactions.
+The logic for working with them is the same as for the default L2 deployments.
 The only difference is that since the user has already published the full preimage for the bytecodes on L1, there is no need to publish these bytecodes again on L1.

+To learn more about L1-L2 communication on zkSync, visit [this section of the docs](../../developer-guides/bridging/l1-l2.md).